 Two types of cookies are used on this web site – session cookies, which are temporary cookies that remain in the cookie file of your browser until you leave the site, and persistent cookies, which remain in the cookie file of your browser for much longer (though how long will depend on the lifetime of the specific cookie).

-Cookies allow us to obtain information regarding users of our site which essentially helps us to provide you with a better user experience and tailor our services to your individual needs.
+Cookies allow us to obtain information regarding users of our site which essentially helps us to provide you with better user experience and tailor our services to your individual needs.
 We may collect information such as your IP address, online activity, web browser details and online activity.
-We will not however collect or store any of your passwords or other highly sensitive data.
+We will not, however, collect or store any of your passwords or other highly sensitive data.

 We use the following cookies: